mykaarma/order-api-example/python/get-orders/Readme.md

 # Get information about ROs of a given department
-This program takes the follwoing inputs:
+This program takes the following inputs:
 - the UUID of the department
 - the date the ROs were opened
 - the status code of the ROs we are looking for